dominicfeliton/WorldwideChat/README.md

 ## ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/dominicfeliton/WorldwideChat/build-latest-worldwidechat-commit.yml?style=for-the-badge) ![Repo Size](https://img.shields.io/github/repo-size/dominicfeliton/WorldwideChat?style=for-the-badge) ![Pizza rolls](https://img.shields.io/badge/Mom%20brought%20pizza%20rolls-That's%20awesome-brightgreen?style=for-the-badge)

-### WorldwideChat is a translation plugin for Spigot, PaperMC, and Folia 1.17+ on Java 17+.
+### WorldwideChat is a translation plugin for Spigot, PaperMC, and Folia 1.20+ on Java 21+.

+WorldwideChat is compiled as Java 21 bytecode.
+Paper and MockBukkit 26.1.x require a newer Java runtime for those specific servers/tests; follow the Java requirement for the server version you run.

 It allows you to translate various parts of Minecraft using several Translation APIs on-the-fly.
 Some of its notable features include: